Kelvin–Voigt material

-A Kelvin–Voigt material, also called a Voigt material, is the most simple model viscoelastic material showing typical rubbery properties.
+A Kelvin–Voigt material, also called a Voigt material, is the simplest model viscoelastic material showing typical rubbery properties.
 It is purely elastic on long timescales (slow deformation), but shows additional resistance to fast deformation.
 The model was developed independently by the British physicist Lord Kelvin in 1865 and by the German physicist Woldemar Voigt in 1890.

 Definition

 Schematic representation of Kelvin–Voigt model.

 The Kelvin–Voigt model, also called the Voigt model, is represented by a purely viscous damper and purely elastic spring connected in parallel as shown in the picture.

 If, instead, we connect these two elements in series we get a model of a Maxwell material.

 Since the two components of the model are arranged in parallel, the strains in each component are identical: